smarie/python-pytest-cases/docs/api_reference.md

  - it supports a new argument `unpack_into` where you can provide names for fixtures where to unpack this fixture into.

 As a consequence it does not support the `params` and `ids` arguments anymore.

+**Parameters:**

+ - **scope**: the scope for which this fixture is shared, one of "function" (default), "class", "module" or "session".
+ - **autouse**: if True, the fixture func is activated for all tests that can see it.
+If False (the default) then an explicitreference is needed to activate the fixture.
+ - **name**: the name of the fixture.
+This defaults to the name of the decorated function.
+Note: If a fixture is used in the same module in which it is defined, the function name of the fixture will be shadowed by the function arg that requests the fixture; one wayto resolve this is to name the decorated function ``fixture_<fixturename>`` and then use ``@pytest.fixture(name='<fixturename>')``.
+ - **unpack_into**: an optional iterable of names, or string containing coma-separated names, for additional fixtures to create to represent parts of this fixture.
+See `unpack_fixture` for details.
+ - **kwargs**: other keyword arguments for `@pytest.fixture`

 ### `unpack_fixture`